 “Serve, Love, Give, Purify, Meditate, Realize.”

-Swami Vishnu-Devandada was born in Kerala 1927.
+Swami Vishnu-Devananda was born in Kerala 1927.
 As a young man he became a lieutenant in the Indian army, but his whole life soon changed when he met Swami Sivananda.
 At the age of 20 he joined the Divine Life Society in Rishikesh and served as the professor of Hatha Yoga at the Sivananda Yoga Vedanta Forest Academy.
 There he trained many Indians as well as westerners in the practice of Hatha Yoga.

-In 1975 Swamji convened the Yoga Teachers Congress in the Bahamas which Yogi Hari attended with his family.
+In 1975 Swamiji convened the Yoga Teachers Congress in the Bahamas which Yogi Hari attended with his family.
 Two weeks later while staying at the ashram, Swamiji invited Yogi Hari then 30 years old and working as a land surveyor, to be part of the Sivananda family.
 For the next seven years the family lived, studied and practiced yoga at the various Sivananda Ashrams in North America.

 Swami Nadabrahmananda was one of the greatest classical Indian musicians of his time.
 He was a brilliant vocalist and master of Tabla and Harmonium and the Swaramandala.
 He perfected the science of Taan, Mantra chanting and Bhajans.
 Swamiji took mahasamadhi at the age of 98.
 He was a delight to be with: loving, simple and open.
 A truly holy man, he was a pure channel for the teaching of his art.
 His very presence created an atmosphere of joy.Swami Nadabrahmananda was born May 5, 1896 in Mysore State, South India.
 He began his formal musical training at the age of 20, and continued seventeen years of arduous discipline and austerity under three illustrious masters: Sri Sadashiva Bua of Nargund (Karnataka), Ustad Alladin Khan of Kolhapur and Tata Bua of Benares.
-During these years he practised as much as twenty hours a day and observed frequent fasts and seclusions to develop intense control and concentration.
+During these years he practiced as much as twenty hours a day and observed frequent fasts and seclusions to develop intense control and concentration.
 He became professor of music at the University of Benares and ultimately was appointed court musician for the Maharaja of Mysore State.
-His fame spread throughout India and he received numerous commercial offers, but in accordance with a vow made to his Guru, he steadfastly refused to compromise the purity of his classical form.In 1950 in accordance with Indian religious tradition, Swami Nadabrahmananda retired and took the vows of Sanyas.
+His fame spread throughout India and he received numerous commercial offers, but in accordance with a vow made to his Guru, he steadfastly refused to compromise the purity of his classical form.In 1950 in accordance with Indian religious tradition, Swami Nadabrahmananda retired and took the vows of Sannyas.

 At the ashram of the great sage Sri Swami Sivananda, founder of the Divine Life Society, Rishikesh, Himalayas, he devoted his time to the perfection of music as Nada Yoga, a spiritual practice towards God realization.
 Then, in 1974, at the behest of many devotees and spiritual organizations, he consented to come to the West, and gave concerts and musical instructions throughout the United States, Canada, the Caribbean and parts of South America.
 He was a delightful and patient teacher.Swami Nadabrahmananda also exhibited abilities that were astounding to the western mind.
 Indian musicians from ancient times have paid much attention to the nature of vibration, its relation to sound, and its effects on the body.
 This knowledge has been developed into the exact science of Taan, of which Swamiji was the last known master.
 He exhibited the extraordinary ability to control the rate and location of sound vibrations in his body.
 He was able to synchronize his voice with complex rapid note changes and direct sound vibrations so that they emanated from points in the mouth, nose, skull and spine.
-The most difficult of all Taans is the Kundalini Taan, where vibrations issue solely from the base of the spinal column (Muladhara Chakra); this was achieved by Swamiji after seven years of practice and his initiation by Swami Sivananda into sanyas.
+The most difficult of all Taans is the Kundalini Taan, where vibrations issue solely from the base of the spinal column (Muladhara Chakra); this was achieved by Swamiji after seven years of practice and his initiation by Swami Sivananda into sannyas.
 His mastery of Taan accounts for his astonishing good health and energy.